August Revolution: August Revolution

+On August 13, 1945, upon receiving news that fascist Japan had been defeated and was about to surrender to the Allies, the ICP's Central Committee and the Viet Minh's General Headquarters established the National Uprising Committee.
+At 11 p.m. the same day, the Committee issued Military Order No. 1, calling for a general uprising.
+On August 14, the ICP's National Conference opened at Tân Trào, where the Party resolved to promptly launch a general uprising to seize power.
+A National People’s Congress was also convened at Tân Trào on August 16.
+The Congress decided to establish the National Liberation Committee, with Hồ Chí Minh as Chairman.

-When the Japanese surrendered on 15 August, the Việt Minh immediately launched the insurrection that they had already prepared for a long time.
+Also on August 13, 1945, the Việt Nam Quốc Dân Đảng seized power in Hà Giang.
+When the Japanese surrendered to the Allies on 15 August 1945, the Việt Minh immediately launched a big insurrection that they had already prepared for a long time.
 'People's Revolutionary Committees' across the countryside took over administrative positions, often acting on their own initiative, and in the cities, the Japanese stood by as the Vietnamese took control.
 On the morning of 19 August, the Việt Minh took control of Hanoi, seizing northern Vietnam in the next few days.

-Tran Trong Kim's government had resigned earlier, on 13 August, yielding to Hồ Chí Minh's new Vietnamese Provisional Government.
-Later that month, Emperor Bảo Đại formally abdicated and turned over the imperial seal to the Việt Minh government.
+On 25 and 30 August 1945, Emperor Bảo Đại abdicated twice and turned over the imperial seal to the Việt Minh government, leading to the fall of the Nguyễn dynasty and Empire of Vietnam.
 He was then offered a position as supreme advisor.
-On 2 September, Hồ Chí Minh declared independence for the newly established Democratic Republic of Vietnam, headquartered in Hanoi.
+On 2 September, Ho Chi Minh declared independence for the newly established Democratic Republic of Vietnam, headquartered in Hanoi.
+The same day, Japan signed the Instrument of Surrender to officially surrender to the Allies.